mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

-You can access the result of running a MATLAB build interactively in your Jenkins Interface.
+You can access the result of running a MATLAB build interactively in your Jenkins interface.
 After your build runs, the Jenkins build summary page displays the number of tasks that ran, failed, and were skipped.
 If your build ran successfully, you can click the **MATLAB Build Result** link on the page to access the table of task results.
 This table provides information about each task that was part of the MATLAB build.
 Clicking a task name in the table gives you access to relevant build log information in **Console Output**.

 ### Use the `runMATLABTests` Step
 Use the `runMATLABTests` step in your pipeline to run MATLAB and Simulink tests and generate test and coverage artifacts.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.